ViviKulu/Poe/README.md

 ---------------------
 The database to store user exercises is implemented using Google's Room Persistence Library.
-Android Studio XML and material design implementations support user navigation throughout the application ensuring the user does not run into any issues getting from one tab to the next.
+Android Studio XML and material design implementations support user navigation throughout the application ensuring the user does not run into any issues getting from one screen to the next.
 GET requests run through Retrofit2 to RESTful api, Poemist for creative writing inspirations.